labougit/Portfolio/_posts/2014-07-15-Lighting-modeling.markdown

 img: i_raytracing.jpg
 alt: image-alt
 project-date: Fevrier 2022
-client: Computer science
+client: Ray casting
-category: Ray casting
+category: ComputerScience
 description: Here I had to model a 3d scene using Phong's Physics model.
 This technical model is used to determine the intensity of illumination along the surface of a 3D object.
 Phong physics takes into account three components, the ambient component, the diffuse component and the specular component.
 ---
 ### Stage of the lighting modeling algorithm.